What You’ll Learn 🖥️

 CA pressure and other channels

-In short, a 2D graph can show any array channel created by the DewesoftX software.
+In short, a 2D graph can display any array channel created by the DewesoftX software.

 Display options

-There are several properties that can be set to a 2D graph:
+There are several properties that can be configured for a 2D graph:

 Auto-scale